First Marathon Horror Experience

 Hi Neil,

-Thanks for your running training question.
+Thanks for your marathon training question.
 Yes, I do have some advice.

-But yes, it is going to happen.
-It is going to happen, especially in a first marathon.
+I'd say it is almost unavoidable that hitting the wall is going to happen in your first marathon!
 Next time you will be better prepared, you will have had more running experience, more twenty milers in the legs, etc.

 It is too bad that nobody warned you strongly enough in advance, otherwise it would not have been such a disappointment.